 Here are some of the things you will need to make sure you have looked into before holding an event:

-Risk Assessment – Risk assessments are a legal requirement that you must complete in order to be covered by SUSU insurance.
+Risk assessments are a legal requirement that you must complete in order to be covered by SUSU insurance.
 They are also a really handy way of helping you plan your event and ensure you have provisions in place should anything go wrong.
-Risk assesments for events need to completed and submitted at least 3 weeks before the event takes place.
-A full guide to completing a risk assessment can be found here.
+Risk assessments for events need to completed and submitted at least 3 weeks before the event takes place.

-Insurance – SUSU does have public liability and insurance cover, which protects both its own members and the public against certain accidents.
+SUSU does have public liability and insurance cover, which protects both its own members and the public against certain accidents.
 This insurance does not cover everything though, and it is important that you know whether you will need to take out additional insurance.
-Full information on getting additional insurance can be found here.

-How to report an incident – SUSU has implemented an accident and incident protocol which you should make yourselves aware of before holding an event.
-This will guide you through what to do if anything serious happens and can be found here.
+SUSU has implemented an accident and incident protocol which you should make yourselves aware of before holding an event.

 Clubs and societies are unable to prepare or distribute food; read more here How to Prepare and Supply Food?
 If you are using external caterers, you should ask to see their food hygiene qualifications first.

 Events which take place late at night or involve a large number of people will require security.
 If you are booking your event through SUSU, we will advise you of this.
 If using an external venue though, you should check what their requirements are ahead of time.